airwallex/airwallex-payment-android/GUIDE.md

         }
      )
 ```
-3. After confirm Payment Intent is successful, we will return all the parameters needed for Wechat Pay.
-You need to call [Wechat Pay SDK](https://pay.weixin.qq.com/wiki/doc/api/app/app.php?chapter=8_1) to complete the final payment.
-You can check the [Sample](https://github.com/airwallex/airwallex-payment-android/blob/wechat) for more information.
+3. After successful confirm the `PaymentIntent`, Airwallex will return all the parameters that needed for WeChat Pay.
+You need to call [WeChat Pay SDK](https://pay.weixin.qq.com/index.php/public/wechatpay) to complete the final payment.
+Check the [WeChat Pay Sample](https://github.com/airwallex/airwallex-payment-android/blob/master) for more details.

-### Step 3: Retrieve Payment Intent
+### Step 3: Retrieve Payment Intent to confirm the charge has succeeded

-After Wechat Pay is successful, you can make sure if the Payment Intent is successful by calling the `retrievePaymentIntent` method and checking the `status` of the response.
+Since WeChat Pay is a synchronous payment method and the customer has already authorized the payment using the WeChat application.
+After successful WeChat Pay, you can make sure if the `PaymentIntent` is successful by calling the `retrievePaymentIntent` method and checking the `status` of the response.
 ```kotlin
     airwallex.retrievePaymentIntent(
         paymentIntentId = paymentIntentId,